Alokkumar-8467/The-Complete-JavaScript/003_Data_Types/Readme.md

 when i use + in front of string  number '100', then it behave as number
 + '100'
 100

--'100'
+when i use - in front of string  number '100', then it behave as number -'100'
 -100
 *'100'